XiaokunHou/XiaokunHou.github.io/index.md

 * **The psychology of *social banditry*:** Not all dissent can be expressed directly.
 Groups or individuals may sometimes lack the cultural and

-* Organized crime
+* **Organized crime**
-* Social Norms and Deviance
+* **Groyp Dynamics:** Social Identity, Social Norms, Deviance
-* Social Identity

-Our research focuses on different geographical areas, including Italy, China, the UK, Korea and the US, and we can collect data from all these sites.
+Our research focuses on different geographical areas, including Italy, China, the UK, Korea and the US, and we launch studies in all these sites.

 ## The Lab Notebook
 We keep a [lab notebook](/notebook/), where we propose analyses of recent topics, summarize research conducted by lab members, and comment on new data.
 Most posts are written in English, and some are in Italian.